 Let’s start with who got punished.
-MLB Commissioner Rob Manfred suspended Manager Hinch and General Manager Jeff Luhnow for the 2020 season.
+MLB Commissioner Rob Manfred suspended Hinch and Luhnow for the 2020 season.
 Manfred also banned Brandon Taubman, the team’s former assistant general manager, from working for MLB or any of its clubs for the 2020 season, after which he can apply for reinstatement, over a separate matter.
 Manfred also stripped the Astros of their first- and second-round selections in the 2020 and 2021 drafts, and fined the franchise $5 million.

 What did Alex Cora do?

 Cora was the manager of the Boston Red Sox in 2018 and 2019 before he and the Red Sox “mutually agreed to part ways” last month.
 But before that, he was the Astros’ bench coach in 2017 and the architect of the sign-stealing scheme, according to the commissioner’s report.

 “Early in the season, Alex Cora, the Astros’ bench coach, began to call the replay review room on the replay phone to obtain the sign information,” the report says.

 “Cora arranged for a video room technician to install a monitor displaying the center field camera feed immediately outside of the Astros’ dugout,” it says later.

 Those are both clear violations of MLB’s rules on sign-stealing and in-game technology use.
 Cora, the report states, was the highest level Astros official with direct involvement in illegal sign-stealing, and, according to media reports, he brought a similar regime to Boston when he began serving as the team’s manager in 2018.

 “Given the findings and the commissioner’s ruling, we collectively decided that it would not be possible for Alex to effectively lead the club going forward,” the Red Sox said in a statement.